 Technology is pervasive – it’s influenced commerce, social interaction, entertainment, medicine, city planning, transportation… the list goes on.
+Maximizing Your Awards Entry: Women in Tech Self-Nominations is one of the key ways that technology helps highlight contributions to these evolving fields.
 Plus, it seemingly knows more about us than we do ourselves.
 Every industry on the planet has been impacted by technology in one way or another.

-The importance of technology created with everyone in mind becomes increases as its influence on people and the planet continues to grow.
-If we are to build technology that is conscious of different people’s needs, abilities, and cultures, then we need teams with people who come from different backgrounds and experiences.
+The importance of technology created with everyone in mind increases as its influence on people and the planet continues to grow.
+To build technology that is conscious of diverse needs, abilities, and cultures, we need teams reflecting various backgrounds and experiences.
+This underscores The importance of female mentorship in tech in fostering diverse perspectives and innovative solutions.

 When it comes to establishing these teams, it’s not just about creating them – it’s also about how we foster an environment where everyone can thrive.